 Please note that at Parametric, accounts are managed on a team basis.
-Paul Bouchey and Thomas Seto are responsible for the management of the Growth Fund in accordance with the guidelines and restrictions as defined in the Prospectus.
+Paul Bouchey, Thomas Seto and James Reber are responsible for the management of the Growth Fund in accordance with the guidelines and restrictions as defined in the Prospectus.
 Under their supervision and direction are portfolio management teams consisting of Senior Portfolio Managers and Portfolio Managers, who are tasked with the day-to-day management of accounts.

 Conflicts of Interest.
-Parametric has a fiduciary obligation to act, at all times, in the best interests of its clients and to make full and fair disclosure of all material facts, particularly where the Firm's interests may conflict with a client's.
-Investment advice and services provided by Parametric and its employees to clients must be reasonable, independent, and free of competing interests.
+Parametric has a fiduciary obligation to act, at all times, in the best interests of its clients and to make full and fair disclosure of all material facts, particularly where the firm's interests may conflict with those of a client.
+Parametric and its employees must provide investment advice and services that are reasonable, independent and free of competing interests.
 Parametric actively monitors its business activities to identify potential and confirmed conflicts of interest; Parametric will implement policies and procedures to properly mitigate such conflicts and will disclose material conflicts to existing and prospective clients.
 Please see Parametric's Form ADV Brochure for additional information on the firm's conflicts of interest.

 Conflicts of interest may arise for individual employees as well.
-To identify and assess potential conflicts of interest, all employees are required to disclose all external and internal potential conflicts of interest including, but not limited to, outside business activities, related persons employed in the securities industry, board membership, and any relationships with public companies.
+To identify and assess potential conflicts of interest, all employees are required to disclose all external and internal potential conflicts of interest including, but not limited to:

+- Outside business activities

+- Related persons employed in the securities industry

+- Board membership

+- Any relationships with public companies